ROCm/.github/docs/templates/contributing_template.md

 their very first pull request influences not only their workflow for subsequent pull requests but also their recommendations for other developers.

-AMD's recent engagement with its strategic partner in ROCm has revealed to us the importance of these guidelines for developer's onboarding experience and the overall impact of their contributions to end users.
+AMD's recent engagement with a strategic partner in ROCm has revealed to us the importance of these guidelines for developer's onboarding experience and the overall impact of their contributions to end users.

 For illustration, AMD's strategic partner wasn't aware about the acceptance criteria of MIOpen and thereby, assumed that any deep learning kernels could be contributed into MIOpen.
-In the same vein, they were unaware about the composable kernel library and its potential for developing modular, performant kernels.
+In the same vein, they were unaware about the composable_kernel library and its potential for developing modular, performant kernels.

 Below is a template for the external contributor's guidelines.